-On this we are trying to compile a “definitive” history of O.A.
+On this page we are trying to compile a “definitive” history of O.A.
 Thorp Scholastic Academy.
 This will become a living classroom exercise as our third grade students become archivists, researchers and historians discovering our Chicago history.
 Please visit often as this section will surely grow with time.

 By the way, the old Chicago Public Schools Alumni Site was taken down.
 However, by going by using the Internet “Wayback Machine” you can still visit the old site.
 There were a number of alumni who had registered, we do not have those names anymore.
 If you are interested in registering with our site and helping us learn more about O.A.
 Thorp when you attended please let us know by leaving a comment below.
 Thank you for visiting us “virtually” if you are interested in physically visiting Thorp Scholastic Academy – our tours are on the third Thursday of each month at 1:30PM.
 We would love to have you come.
 Reunion information can also be disseminated via our site if your class is interested in getting together.